SaarRyanCohen/API-COGNITO-DYNAMODB-S3-TF/README.md

 5. The service will then write a message back to the user saying “hello, “ with the name of the user

+# Diagram Plan

 ![image](images/Architecture.JPG)

-Resources used for the above solution:
+# Resources used for the above solution:

 * AWS API Gateway
 * Amazon Cognito